“Content is the king.”

 So, what are you waiting for?
-Try these content marketing tactics and see how beneficial they turn out for you!
+Try these content marketing strategies and see how beneficial they turn out for you!

-Now, my name is Jason Drohn, for those of you who don't know who I am.
+Now, my name is Jason Drohn, for those of you who don’t know who I am.
 Every day we get a bunch more people who are watching these live streams.
 I created doneforyou.com.
-We specialize in building sales funnels, creating offers, and doing content marketing tactics automation and driving traffic to grow businesses online.
+We specialize in building sales funnels, creating offers, and doing content marketing strategies automation, and driving traffic to grow businesses online.
 To put it short, we help people build shit and sell shit online.
-Content marketing tactics are always a big part of that.
+Content marketing strategies are always a big part of that.

 Today’s article that we’re going to be digging through is over here.
 I’m going to throw this up on the screen.
 And then of course here is the post.
 I’m going to drop it in the comments box.
 You can check it out on your own.
 Now, here we have this live stream up top.
 If you haven’t subscribed to the channel yet, go ahead and subscribe there.
 This is episode 94.
 We’re coming up on 100.
 In episode 100 I have some interesting things.
 We’re going to be switching some things around.
 Still going to be GSD Daily, but it’s just going to be indifferent tracks.
 I’ll let you know a little bit more about that.